MicrosoftDocs/Console-Docs/docs/createpseudoconsole.md

 On the input stream, plain text represents standard keyboard keys input by a user.
 More complicated operations are represented by encoding control keys and mouse movements as sequences embedded in this stream.

+The handle created by this function must be closed with [ClosePseudoConsole](closepseudoconsole.md) when operations are complete.

 Examples
 --------